tmoney762558/Tycord-Instant-Messaging/README.md

-TYCORD INSTANT MESSAGING

-Instructions:

-#1: The side bar allows users to edit log out and edit their profiles.
-You can change your avatar, username, nickname, and bio.
-More feautures are in development.

-#2: The direct messages tabs displays all the conversations a user is a part of.
-Within this tab there is a create conversation button and a friends button.
-The create conversation button creates a conversation with you and another user whom is added by using their username.
-For testing purposes you may also enter yourself into the recipients to see the functionality.
-The friends button will take you to the friends tab if it is not already open.

-#3: The friends tab displays all of the user's friends and friend requests.
-You can accept or reject friend requests as well as send out your own.
-You need the other user's username in order to send out the request.

-#4:  You may click the avatar of any user to view the profile.
-There you can view their usrname, nickanme, and bio, as well as add them to a conversation or as a friend.

-#5: The conversations tab will display whichever conversation the user selects.
-The conversation will display its name, as well as all messages associated with it.
-Here you can leave the conversation, send messages, and delete messages.
+💬 TYCORD Instant Messaging – User Guide
+Welcome to TYCORD, your go-to for fast, clean, and simple real-time messaging.
+Below is a quick breakdown of how to use the app:

+🧭 1.
+Sidebar Navigation
+The sidebar gives you access to essential profile options:

+🔐 Log out of your account

+🛠️ Edit your profile – update your avatar, username, nickname, and bio

+⚙️ More customization features are coming soon!

+📬 2.
+Direct Messages Tab
+This tab shows all of your conversations.
+Inside you'll find:

+➕ Create Conversation – start a new DM by entering another user’s username.

+✅ You can even add yourself for testing purposes.

+👥 Friends Button – quickly switch to your Friends tab if it’s not already open.

+👫 3.
+Friends Tab
+Manage your social circle here:

+👋 View your friends list and any incoming friend requests

+✅ Accept or ❌ reject friend requests

+➕ Send new friend requests using the other user’s username

+👤 4.
+Viewing Profiles
+Click any user’s avatar to view their profile.
+Here, you can:

+See their username, nickname, and bio

+Add them to a conversation

+Send them a friend request

+💭 5.
+Conversations Panel
+When you select a conversation, it will open in this panel:

+🏷️ Shows the conversation name

+💬 Displays all messages in the thread

+✏️ Send new messages using the input at the bottom

+❌ Delete your own messages

+🚪 Leave the conversation at any time

+🛠️ More Features Coming Soon
+TYCORD is in active development, and more functionality is on the way.
+Stay tuned!